ivanvgreiff/zk-fuzz-lab/oracles/spec_violations/README.md

 // Verification should catch this, but doesn't (if bug present)
 ```

-## ZKVM-Specific
+## zkVM-Specific

-Each ZKVM may have different invariants:
+Each zkVM may have different invariants:
 - **SP1**: Specific chip ordering, commitment structure
 - **RISC Zero**: Receipt structure, journal constraints
 - **OpenVM**: Circuit-specific checks